Josh-cannot-code/personal-website/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the project for my personal website!
+It uses the next.js framework